StudioEtrange/tango/README.md

 |TANGO_SERVICES_AVAILABLE|list of available services|-|``|
 |DATA_PATH|path on host for services conf and data files.|defined by `DATA_PATH_DEFAULT`|`../data`|

-For full list see `tango.env` file
+For full list see `tango.internal.env` file

 ### PATH variables